About Me

 I've worked with teams in London, Singapore, New York, and Australia.
 Along the way, I've:

-• Integrated 150+ crypto exchanges for a global market data platform, building the high-throughput engine needed to aggregate real-time price and volume data.
+- Integrated over 150 crypto exchanges for a global market data platform, building the high-throughput engine needed to aggregate real-time price and volume data.

 Beyond the Code